mate-academy/react_tabs/README.md

 1. The `Tabs` component should be stateless (don't have an internal state, only props).

 ## Instructions
+- Install Prettier Extention and use this VSCode settings to enable format on save.
 - Implement a solution following the [React task guideline](https://github.com/mate-academy/react_task-guideline#react-tasks-guideline).
 - Use the [React TypeScript cheat sheet](https://mate-academy.github.io/fe-program/js/extra/react-typescript).
 - Open one more terminal and run tests with `npm test` to ensure your solution is correct.